 Which made the post-lockdown street photo challenge I set up for myself even harder.

 The Post Lockdown Street Photo Challenge

 When testing the Fujifilm X100V, I actually very much enjoyed the constraints.
 That is a compact fixed camera lens: one small body and a 23mm focal length.
-And to someone like me, a professional photographer obsessed with gear and tech, it almost feels liberating to remove a whole bag full of gear “because I may need this if that happens”.
+And to someone like me, obsessed with gear and tech, it almost feels liberating to remove a whole bag full of gear “because I may need this if that happens”.

 I also gave myself a time constraint and decided to set a 15 minutes challenge.

-This again needs practice practice practice but I enjoy it a lot.
+This again needs practice, practice, practice, but I enjoy it a lot.
 And if you have any advice to improve this way of filming, please reach out on Instagram, YouTube or here and let me know.
 It would really help!

-If you want to join me next time, reach out to me on Instagram @fabienb and let’s meet.
+If you want to join me next time, reach out on Instagram @fabienb and let’s meet.
 Or if you’re willing to take on a challenge yourself, anywhere you live, use the hashtag #fabienbchallenge and I’ll come to view and comment on your photos!